Recruiting Diverse Graduate & Professional Students

 Student Databases and National Programs

-The University of Minnesota Graduate School is committed to recruiting exemplary students from underrepresented backgrounds.
+The University of Minnesota Graduate School is committed to recruiting exemplary students from all backgrounds.
 The databases below will help you connect with prospective students, introduce them to your program, and answer any questions they may have.
-Our research shows that faculty should not underestimate their role in the recruitment process as faculty contact is one of the highest-rated factors that underrepresented students cite when explaining why they selected a graduate program.
+Our research shows that faculty should not underestimate their role in the recruitment process, as faculty contact is one of the highest-rated factors that prospective students site when explaining why they selected a graduate program.

 National Name Exchange